Dean of the Faculty Ranks and Graduate School Committee Requirements

 4 Also includes the rank of Principal Research Physicist, PPL only.

-5 Senior Scholars are not eligible to serve in official advising roles with the exception of emeritus/a faculty, noted above.
-Senior Scholars may be approved to serve in official committee roles on a case-by-case basis.
+5 Senior Scholars are not eligible to serve in advising or committee roles unless they are also emeritus/a faculty and qualify under that exception, as noted above.
+Senior Scholars may be approved to serve as dissertation readers or examiners on a case-by-case basis.

 6 Professional specialists and associate professional specialists may not serve in official advising or committee roles with the exception of Art Museum curators, who are considered on a case-by-case basis.

 7 Senior Lecturers and Lecturers in the Department of Computer Science may be approved on a case-by-case basis to supervise the work of master’s degree students.